ErikPohl444/random_music/.github/ISSUE_TEMPLATE/information.md

 ---
 name: Information issue template
-about: This is the template for an information request, in which you are not making a bug or feature request, just asking for info about the code.
-This is a good step if you believe there's a bug or feature needed, but you aren't sure.
+about: This is the template for an information request, in which you are not making a bug or feature request, just asking for info about the code before submitting a bug or feature.
 title: ''
 labels: ''
 assignees: ''